rabbitmq/chef-cookbook-examples/vagrant/rabbitmq_erlang_3.7.x_centos_node/README.md

-# Single 3.7.x Node Example
+# Single 3.7.x Node and RabbitMQ Erlang Package Example

-This provisions Erlang/OTP 21.x, RabbitMQ 3.7.x and a few commonly used plugins.
+This provisions Erlang/OTP 21.x via [zero dependency Erlang RPM](https://github.com/rabbitmq/erlang-rpm/),
+RabbitMQ 3.7.x and a few commonly used plugins.
 Configures kernel limits for RabbitMQ via systemd.

 ## How to Run It